 Last Updated on

 These are great in a dessert, or even just by themselves (we won’t tell!).
-Bourbon gives a sweetness to these roasted nuts, and the spices make it very fall!
+Bourbon gives a sweetness to these tasty pecan recipes, and the spices make it very fall!

 Almost every weekend in the summer we take a trip down to the Omaha Farmer’s Market to load up on fresh produce, locally produced cheeses and occasionally a couple of goodies.
 We love wandering around the market, checking out the various offerings of each booth and enjoying the festival like atmosphere.

 One of our favorite parts is a booth that makes German Roasted Nuts fresh during the time the market is open.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.